kesh-lang/kesh/examples.md

 answer  --> 42
 ```

 Functions are first-class citizens.
-All functions take only 1 argument, which may be a tuple.
-Therefore, a function may be applied to a single value without parens.
+They take only 1 argument, which may be a tuple.
+Therefore, a function may be applied to a single value without using parens.
 Typing is gradual and inferred.

 ```lua
 times: (a: #number, b: #number) -> { a * b }